dblock/code.dblock.org/_posts/2010/2010-05-07-foodcandycom-implementing-facebook-connect-and-signup-w-graph-api.markdown

 The signup process first goes through the same logon process as described above, except that the final landing page is one that will create an account.
 Most of what I describe below is well explained [here](https://web.archive.org/web/20160315103809/http://devtacular.com/articles/bkonrad/how-to-retrieve-user-data-from-facebook-connect-in-aspnet/), albeit for an older version of the API.
 This should serve as a refresher.

 First, I got hold of the [Facebook Developer Toolkit](https://web.archive.org/web/20100531012447/https://facebooktoolkit.codeplex.com/) that implements calls to Facebook using the [Facebook Graph API](https://developers.facebook.com/docs/api).
 It is initialized with the API key, the secret and a session key.
-The toolkit is going to be making server-to-server calls from FoodCandy to Facebook, it’s all back-end operation.
+The toolkit is going to be making server-to-server calls from FoodCandy to Facebook, it's all back-end operation.

 {% highlight c# %}
 Facebook.Session.ConnectSession facebookSession = new Facebook.Session.ConnectSession(